scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 var d = "world"
 ```

-In an application, a `val` field can’t be reassigned.
+In an application, a `val` can’t be reassigned.
 You’ll generate a compiler error if you try to reassign one:

 ```scala
 val msg = "Hello, world"
 msg = "Hello"   // "reassignment to val" error; this won’t compile
 ```

-Conversely, a `var` field can be reassigned:
+Conversely, a `var` can be reassigned:

 ```scala
 var msg = "Hello, world"
 msg = "Hello"   // this compiles because a var can be reassigned
 ```

->Inside the REPL playground area you can reassign a `val` field, but this is just for convenience.